Alan-Bushell/geo-masters/README.md

 ### w3 schools
 > Used for general lookup JS dom related queries and general styling css using js

+> Also used for trying to clearInterval on countdown clock to make it reset.

 ### Stack Overflow
 > Used to query issues relating programming issues relating to injecting html with JS

 ### Youtube.com
 > Channels like **Florin Pop** & **Brad Traversy** helped understand different JS concepts throughout this project

+> Also helped understand manipulating the DOM more effetively

 ### Code Institute
 > Project created in line with course content and within project 2 scope.